Rutherglen Community Emergency Management Planning

 What is an Emergency Reference Map and Community Emergency Management Plan?

-We have received funding from Emergency Recovery Victoria to support communities to recover from the 2022 floods, and to build resilience to respond to future events.
+We received funding from Emergency Recovery Victoria to support communities to recover from the 2022 floods, and to build resilience to respond to future events.

 An Emergency Reference Map is a quick reference to key locations relevant to an emergency.
 It depicts a simplified map of Rutherglen, and some key services available.
 The back page contains information on keeping up to date and informed, and emergency contact numbers.
 A summary of important local knowledge makes the map unique to Rutherglen.